ministryofjustice/hmpps-alerts-api/architectural_design_record/002-two-way-sync.md

 In collaboration with SYScon, we will:

-- Develop a migration strategy including the flattening decision covered in [ADR001: Associating Alerts at the Person Level](architectural_design_record/001-person-level-association.md)
+- Develop a migration strategy including the flattening decision covered in [ADR001: Associating Prisoner Alerts at the Person Level](architectural_design_record/001-person-level-association.md)
-- Support alerts created and updated via the new service by syncing the changes back into NOMIS
+- Support prisoner alerts created and updated via the new service by syncing the changes back into NOMIS
-- Support alerts created and updated via NOMIS by syncing the changes from NOMIS to the new service
+- Support prisoner alerts created and updated via NOMIS by syncing the changes from NOMIS to the new service
 - Document and plan all work needed to move to a one-way sync for example the end goal for prisoner merge events in [ADR003: Prisoner and Booking Merge Events](architectural_design_record/003-prisoner-merge.md)

 ## Consequences